marieotsuka/webtype-spring2022/src/projects/project2.md

 ### Week 3: Drawing Refinement, Production  {#week-3}

 - Refine your drawing and complete the character sets for both of your masters
+- Test out the interpolation; is the rate of change consistent across your letters?
-- Export your font and begin testing your typeface on your class site.
+- Export your font and begin testing your typeface on your class website
+- Begin thinking about the implementation of your typeface — how can it best be activated in the browser?

 ## Requirements